We know that fostering isn’t about a ‘one size fit all’ approach to childcare - no two children are the same.

 The placement usually lasts for 12 weeks while the parent’s ability to protect and care for the child is assessed and monitored.

-Bridge the gap is designed to provide specialist short term placements to help children and young people with complex needs and challenging behaviours.
+The Transitional Carer scheme will offer placements to children and young people with a variety of complex needs and challenging behaviours.